nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/nRF54H20_migration_2.7/migration_guide_2.6.99-cs2_to_2_7_environment.rst

 If the lifecycle state (``psa_lifecycle``) shown is not ``RoT`` (``LIFECYCLE_EMPTY (0x1000)`` means the LCS is set to ``EMPTY``) you can follow the bring-up steps in the next chapter.
 If the lifecycle state (``psa_lifecycle``) shown is ``RoT`` (``LIFECYCLE_ROT (0x2000)``), the device is in Root of Trust:

-* If your nRF54H20 DK was already programmed with the SDFW and SCFW firmware bundle version 0.5.0, you can jump to the :ref:`migration_cs2_to_2_7_env_nextsteps` chapter.
+* If your nRF54H20 DK was already programmed with the nRF54H20 SoC binaries version 0.5.0, you can jump to the :ref:`migration_cs2_to_2_7_env_nextsteps` chapter.
-* If your current nRF54H20 DK was programmed with a firmware bundle version 0.3.x:
+* If your current nRF54H20 DK was programmed with the SoC binaries version 0.3.x:

   * Use a different nRF54H20 DK with LCS ``EMPTY`` and continue to the nRF54H20 bring-up.
-  * Use a different nRF54H20 DK with LCS ``RoT`` and already programmed with the firmware bundle version 0.5.0.
+  * Use a different nRF54H20 DK with LCS ``RoT`` and already programmed with the SoC binaries version 0.5.0.

 nRF54H20 DK bring-up
 ********************